apache/apisix/doc/plugins/traffic-split.md

 ## Disable Plugin

-When you want to remove the traffic-split plug-in, it's very simple, just delete the corresponding json configuration in the plug-in configuration, no need to restart the service, it will take effect immediately:
+When you want to remove the traffic-split plugin, it's very simple, just delete the corresponding json configuration in the plugin configuration, no need to restart the service, it will take effect immediately:

 ```shell
 $ curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '